NEA Big Read Nacogdoches

 3. Which organizations in our community are participating in the NEA Big Read?

-The House on Mango Street was chosen for the community-wide reading program because of its appeal to a wide range of audiences and the experiences of the main character continue to resonate to anyone who has felt out of place and feeling their way in the world.
+Nothing to See Here was chosen for the community-wide reading program because of its appeal to a wide range of audiences and the experiences of the main character continue to resonate to anyone who has felt out of place and feeling their way in the world.
 The book also lends itself to a wide variety of programs both at the library and in the community.

 5. When will the NEA Big Read in Nacogdoches take place?